SorinoSSK/CPP-Notes/README.md

 std::cout << std::setw(15) << "Test" << std::setw(8) << "Success" << std::endl;
 ```
 **4) std::internel**
-The object will set data to be right justified but if sign exist, it will be left justified.
+The object will set data to be right justified but if sign exist, it will be left justified on console print.
 Using **std::setw()**, data printed will be right justified by default.
 ```
 std::cout << std::internal;
 std::cout << std::setw(15) << "Test" << std::setw(8) << "-231.14" << std::endl;